Machine Reading Comprehension using Case-based Reasoning: Introduction

 \section{Introduction}

-Machine reading comprehension (MRC) aims to measure the ability of models to understand and reason with natural language.
+Machine reading comprehension (MRC) aims to measure the ability of models to understand and reason over a specified sequence of text.
 In the extractive setting, the task requires a model to answer a question by reading a set of one or more passages, referred to as the context, and identifying a span of text from that context as the answer.

 Current state-of-the-art machine readers \citep{devlin2019bert, choi2018quac, liu2019roberta, lewis2020rag, izacard2021fid} use fine-tuned transformer-based models \citep{vaswani2017attention}.
 However, the prediction mechanisms in these models are largely opaque to humans, limiting their interpretability and maintainability in real-world scenarios \citep{ribeiro2016why, yang-etal-2018-hotpotqa, camburu2018snli}.
-This becomes particularly relevant when practitioners need to determine the cause of erroneous predictions in order to patch models in production systems.
-Moreover, to build reliable QA systems, it is essential for models to not only predict the correct answer but also provide the most relevant context as supporting evidence \cite{thayaparan2020explainability_survey, zeng2020mrc_survey}.
+This becomes particularly relevant when practitioners need to determine the cause of erroneous predictions, for instance, to patch models deployed in production systems.
+Moreover, to build reliable QA systems, it is essential for models to not only predict the correct answer but also provide evidence to support the predictions \cite{thayaparan2020explainability_survey, zeng2020mrc_survey}.